Gordonby/ACS-K8S-Lab-L200/README.md

 In the same way as you downloaded the config zip, do the same for the ssh key zip.

 ### Installing Kubectl
-We need to install Kubectl into your linux environment.
+We need to install Kubectl into your local linux environment.

-If you're using *Bash on Ubuntu on Windows* here's the command

-    ```
-    .
-    ```

-Otherwise, consult this page on how to install it : https://kubernetes.io/docs/tasks/tools/install-kubectl/
+Follow the appropriate instructions here : https://kubernetes.io/docs/tasks/tools/install-kubectl/

 ### Copying in the config
 Copy it to the directory /.kube on your machine, it should exist if you instal kubectl.